 Our board of directors appointed Ms. Schloss as the lead independent director to help reinforce the independence of the board of directors as a whole.
-The position of lead independent director has been structured to serve as an effective balance to a combined chief executive officer/board chair.
-In addition to the duties of all directors, the specific responsibilities of the lead independent director are to: (i) work with Mr. Thomas to develop and approve an appropriate meeting schedule for the board; (ii) work with Mr. Thomas to develop and approve board meeting agendas; (iii) provide Mr. Thomas feedback on the quality, quantity, and timeliness of the information provided to the board; (iv) develop the agenda and moderate executive sessions of the independent members of the board; (v) preside over board meetings when Mr. Thomas is not present or when the performance or compensation of Mr. Thomas or the board is discussed; (vi) act as principal liaison between the independent members of the board and Mr. Thomas; (vii) convene meetings of the independent directors as appropriate; (viii) be available for consultation and direct communication with stockholders as deemed appropriate; and (ix) perform other duties as the board may determine from time to time.
+The position of lead independent director has been structured to serve as an effective balance to an employee board chair.
+In addition to the duties of all directors, the specific responsibilities of the lead independent director are to: (i) work with Mr. Read to develop and approve an appropriate meeting schedule for the board; (ii) work with Mr. Read to develop and approve board meeting agendas; (iii) provide Mr. Read feedback on the quality, quantity, and timeliness of the information provided to the board; (iv) develop the agenda and moderate executive sessions of the independent members of the board; (v) preside over board meetings when Mr. Thomas is not present or when the performance or compensation of Mr. Read or the board is discussed; (vi) act as principal liaison between the independent members of the board and Mr. Read; (vii) convene meetings of the independent directors as appropriate; (viii) be available for consultation and direct communication with stockholders as deemed appropriate; and (ix) perform other duties as the board may determine from time to time.
 As a result, we believe that the lead independent director can help ensure the effective independent functioning of the board of directors in its oversight responsibilities.
-In addition, we believe that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors and Mr. Thomas, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.
-In light of Mr. Thomas's extensive history with, and knowledge of, our company, and because Ms. Schloss in her role as lead independent director is empowered to play a significant role in the board of directors' leadership and in reinforcing the independence of the board of directors, we believe that it is advantageous to combine the positions of chief executive officer and chair of the board of directors.
+In addition, we believe that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors and Mr. Read, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.